ImageMagick/Usage-Markdown/filter/index.md

 The two 'grids' will not match except in very special cases, and as a result, the image data has to be modified to make it fit this new pattern of dots.
 Basically, it is impossible to directly resize an image and expect it to come out nicely, though a reasonable result can be achieved.

-The result is a usually a slight blurring of the pixel data.
+The result is usually a slight blurring of the pixel data.
 The better the resize algorithm, the less blurring of sharp edges there is.

 However, some resize filters, especially ones designed specifically for enlarging images, often add a lot more blurring than necessary.